 2. Last You a Lifetime

 The life of dental implants is long.
 In comparison to dental bridges, which last five to seven years max, dental implants can last up to over ten years.
-You should visit your dentist every month so he or she can inspect your dental implants and determine its remaining lifespan.
+You should visit your dentist every month so he or she can inspect your dental implants and determine their remaining lifespan.

 3. Will Restore Your Smile